Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

 There are four aspects to the toolkit:

 1) R code for a simulation study of methods for analytical validation of a novel digital measure, where a digital measure that captures step count data is validated against a combination of COA-based reference measures that do not have directly comparable units to the digital measure.
-2) A Shiny app that visualizes the results of the simulation study in the code from point #1, using the default simulation setup.
+2) A Shiny app that visualizes the results of running the simulation study code using the default simulation setup.
-3) A manuscript concerning the results of the simulation study that was coded using point #1.
+3) A manuscript concerning the results of the simulation study that results from running the simluation study code was coded using using the default setup.
 This manuscript details the methodology choices and underlying ideas that the simulation study was built on, in addition to the results of the study itself.
+4) The full dataset produced by running the simulation study code using the default simulation setup.
+This is the data that was analyzed to produce the above manuscript.
-4) A note on statistical methodology considerations for analytical validation studies.
+5) A note on statistical methodology considerations for analytical validation studies.
 This note makes suggestions and recommendations for scenarios where measures do or do not have directly comparable units, builds on ideas explored in the simulation study manuscript, brings in additional validation concepts that may be familiar to investigators, and explores ideas that may bring a fresh perspective to analytical validation of digital measures.

 # Code for simulation study